harrysolutions/univention-corporate-server/doc/architecture/concepts/permission.rst

    For example, users accounts in the group can read the domain database, but cannot view password hashes.
-Additional apps in the domain like UCS@school and fetchmail limit the read permissions.
+Additional apps in the domain like UCS@school and Fetchmail limit the read permissions.
 User accounts in the *Domain Users* group also cannot log in to UCS systems for a remote shell.
 The UCS management system yields no modules for them either.